bds-ailab/common_corruption_benchmark/README.md

 ## Performances of Various Models to NOCS
 We provide the NOCS CE scores of the pretrained torchvision ResNet-50.<br/>
 Submit a pull request if you want to display the robustness of your model to NOCS.
-Your model should have a ResNet-50 architecture to be compared to the other models displayed in this array <br/>
+Your model should have a ResNet-50 architecture to be compared to the other models displayed in this array. <br/>

 | Model     | Paper    | mCE   |
 | :------------- | :------------- | :------------- |